 Future Frogmen's videos have produced 64 informational videos in our Conversation series since June 8, 2019.

 Future Frogmen discontinued its nonprofit status in 2021 and became a subsidiary under the 501(c)(3) charity status of Connecticut Scuba Academy Inc, a nonprofit educational organization.
 The Academy provides unique vocational & educational opportunities in multiple aquatic sciences, including research diving and conservation.
 They offer training & Research opportunities to Nonprofits, Public & Private schools, Educational facilities, clubs, and after-school programs.

 Future Frogmen's first intern, Hetal Patel, suggested the name for the organization.

 Jacques Cousteau asked future Frogmen's founder, Richard Hyman, to drive a truck from Los Angeles to the Canadian wilderness and work with Cree Native Americans to build a cabin for a rare land-based expedition.
 Later, Richard took part in three more voyages aboard the famous Research Vessel Calypso.
 Richard wrote a book titled Frogmen about his SCUBA experiences with Jacques Cousteau, so it' was as simple as that.

 When Future Frogmen merged with Connecticut Scuba Academy, the Academy decided the name suited the new mission Future Frogmen would fulfill.

-We are interested in all things water, with a focus on Climate Change
+We are interested in all things water, with a focus on our Aquatic Environment

 Participating are undergraduate, graduate,post-graduate,post-graduate, and post-graduate students representing 50 U.S. and Canadian colleges and universities.
 High school students are also engaged, particularly Magnet Schools and STEM Programs. , We value inclusivity and welcome everyone, including non-students, career folks, retirees, and lifelong learners. , The audience is generally composed of one-third each: